-Anton R. Valukas is a litigator and the Chairman of Jenner & Block.
+Anton R. Valukas is a litigator and senior partner at Jenner & Block.
 A former United States Attorney and Fellow of the American College of Trial Lawyers, he focuses on major civil and white collar criminal litigation, representing individuals and corporations in contested proceedings throughout the nation.
 Fortune 500 companies and public entities seek his counsel on matters ranging from government contracts and health care to class actions, ethics violations and internal corporate investigations.
 In 2014, Mr. Valukas led a highly complex internal investigation for General Motors Company regarding events leading up to certain recalls stemming from faulty ignition switches.
 In 2009, he was appointed as the Examiner in the Lehman Brothers Holdings bankruptcy, reputed to be the largest such case in US history.
 The resulting account, coined by the press as the “Valukas Report,” was universally applauded for its clarity and usefulness in determining what brought about the demise of Lehman Brothers, an event many commentators point to as the precipitating event triggering the economic crisis of 2008.

 Chambers USA has named Mr. Valukas one of the leading US litigation lawyers for eight consecutive years, and in 2009, Chicago Lawyer named him “Person of the Year.”
 In 2013 Mr. Valukas was recognized by The National Law Journal as one of "The 100 Most Influential Lawyers in America” and by Best Lawyers as “Chicago Bet-the-Company Litigation Lawyer of the Year.”
 He has also been recognized by Best Lawyers for over 25 years.
 Mr. Valukas is AV Peer Review Rated, Martindale-Hubbell’s highest peer recognition for ethical standards and legal ability.
 In 2011 The American Lawyer magazine recognized Mr. Valukas as the “Newsmaker of the Year,” and in January 2012, AmLaw named him “Litigator of the Year.”
 Mr. Valukas was recognized by the National Association of Corporate Directors (NACD) Directorship as among the 100 “Most Influential People in the Boardroom” (2010-2014).